FunFaSy/minter-sdk-js/examples/README.md

 import * as minterSdk from '@funfasy/minter-sdk-js';

 /*
-* JsonRpcRoveder extends Axios http client.
-So config same as Axios */ const chain = new minterSdk.Chain(minterSdk.ChainId.TESTNET);
+* JsonRpcRovider extends Axios http client.
+So config same as the Axios */ const chain = new minterSdk.Chain(minterSdk.ChainId.TESTNET);
 const minter = new minterSdk.Minter({